-  Dora explained that the most fundamental lesson for Marxists to learn is that we need to build a revolutionary organisation capable of guiding the working class to victory.
+Beatrice explained that the most fundamental lesson for Marxists to learn is that we need to build a revolutionary organisation capable of guiding the working class to victory.

 The final session was a report on the activity and plans of the MSF, introduced by Fiona Lali, national organiser of the MSF.

 Fiona noted that that the MSF now has 32 societies across the UK, with 10 delegates (so far) attending the NUS conference later in April.
 This is a major cause of celebration.

 A detailed report was given showing the work of the MSF in last year’s UCU dispute, with photos of comrades on the picket lines, at occupations, and at teach-outs, where we explained the need to transform the strike into a public sector general strike to bring down the government.